tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 ### Other inputs for gene-set PRS using PRSet

 #### Browser Extensible Data BED
-Browser Extensible Data (BED) file (diﬀerent to the binary ped file from PLINK) is a file format to define genetic regions.
+Browser Extensible Data (BED) file (diﬀerent to the binary ped file from PLINK), is a file format to define genetic regions.
 It contains 3 required fields per line (chromosome, start coordinate and end coordinate) together with 9 additional optional field.
 A special property of BED is that it is a 0-based format, i.e. chromosome starts at 0, as opposed to the usual 1-based format such as the PLINK format.
 For example, a SNP on chr1:10000 will be represented as:

 | | | |
 |:---:|:---:|:---:|